AIBappa/NDK_Tracker/docs/README.md

-# Autism Tracker - Privacy-First Family Health Tracker
+# NDK Tracker - Privacy-First Family Health Tracker

 A comprehensive Progressive Web App (PWA) and local backend system for tracking daily activities of neurodiverse children with complete privacy and local data storage.